paulmillr/scure-bip32/README.md

 # micro-bip32

-Create BIP32 hierarchical deterministic wallets ("HD Wallets") with minimum dependencies.
+Create BIP32 hierarchical deterministic (HD) wallets with minimum dependencies.

 Developed for, and then extracted from [js-ethereum-cryptography](https://github.com/ethereum/js-ethereum-cryptography).
 The source code is the same,